open-guides/og-aws/README.md

 -	**GPU support:** You can rent GPU-enabled instances on EC2 for use in machine learning or graphics rendering workloads.

 	-	There are [three types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using_cluster_computing.html) of GPU-enabled instances currently available:
-		- The P3 series offers NVIDIA Tesla V100 GPUs in 1, 4 and 8 GPU configurations targeting machine learning, scientific workloads, and other high performance computign applications.
+		- The P3 series offers NVIDIA Tesla V100 GPUs in 1, 4 and 8 GPU configurations targeting machine learning, scientific workloads, and other high performance computing applications.
-		- The P2 series offers NVIDIA Tesla K80 GPUs in 1, 8 and 16 GPU configurations targeting machine learning, scientific workloads, and other high performance computign applications.
+		- The P2 series offers NVIDIA Tesla K80 GPUs in 1, 8 and 16 GPU configurations targeting machine learning, scientific workloads, and other high performance computing applications.
 		- The G3 series offers NVIDIA Tesla M60 GPUs in 1, 2, or 4 GPU configurations targeting graphics and video encoding.
 	-	AWS offers two different AMIs that are targeted to GPU applications.
 In particular, they target deep learning workloads, but also provide access to more stripped-down driver-only base images.
 		-	AWS offers both an Amazon Linux [Deep Learning AMI](https://aws.amazon.com/marketplace/pp/B077GF11NF?qid=1536363169916&sr=0-3&ref_=srh_res_product_title) (based on Amazon Linux) as well as an Ubuntu [Deep Learning AMI](https://aws.amazon.com/marketplace/pp/B077GCH38C).
 Both come with most NVIDIA drivers and ancillary software (CUDA, CUBLAS, CuDNN, TensorFlow, PyTorch, etc.) installed to lower the barrier to usage.